 Many of us have a hard time forgiving ourselves when things go wrong.
+This is the slavery of perfectionism.
 To find out how big of a problem this is for you, take the following test:

 - Do I ever get angry at myself — and take more than a day to feel good about myself again?